dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 # Grant Proposal Template

-### Key Project Data
+### Part 1 - Proposal Submission (*Mandatory)

-- Name of project:
+Name of Project:
-- Team Website (if applicable):
-- Proposal Wallet Address (*mandatory; must have minimum 500 OCEAN already in wallet to be eligible.
-This wallet is where you will receive the grant amount if selected).
-- Current country of residence (*mandatory)
-- Contact Email (*mandatory)
-- Twitter Handle:
-- Discord Handle:
-- The proposal in one sentence:
-- Which category best describes your project?
-Pick one or more.
+Which category best describes your project?
+Pick one.
   - [ ] Build / improve applications or integrations to Ocean
   - [ ] Outreach / community / spread awareness (grants don't need to be technical in nature)
   - [ ] Unleash data
   - [ ] Build / improve core Ocean software
   - [ ] Improvements to OceanDAO

+Which Fundamental Metric best describes your project?
+Pick one.
+  - [ ] Data Consume Volume
+  - [ ] Datatoken Contracts
+  - [ ] Total Value Locked
+  - [ ] Network Revenue
+  - [ ] Market WAU (Weekly market participants in Ocean Market or across all data markets)
+  - [ ] $ Proposed / $ Funded (Your project helps generate, and fund more proposals)
+  - [ ] Other.
+Explain…

+Proposal in one sentence:

+Description of the project and what problem is it solving:

+What is the final product?:

+Grant Deliverables: (Provide us with a list of deliverables for the funding provided)

-- Funding Amount: Enter the amount of OCEAN your team is requesting (limit 32.000 OCEAN in Round 7)
+Funding Requested: (Amount of OCEAN your team is requesting - Round 7 Max @ 32,000)

-- Current Remaining Grant Treasury Balance (if previous recipient)
+Proposal Wallet Address: (must have minimum 500 OCEAN in wallet to be eligible.
+This wallet is where you will receive the grant amount if selected).

+- Team Website (if applicable):

+Project lead Contact Email:

+- Twitter Handle (if applicable):

+- Discord Handle (if applicable):

+Country of Residence:

-- Have you previously received an OceanDAO Grant?
+- Have you previously received an OceanDAO Grant (Y/N)?

-### Project Overview

-- Description of the project:

-- What problem is your project solving?

-- What is the final product (e.g. App, URL, Medium, etc)?
+### Part 2 - Proposal Details (*Recommended)

-- How does this project drive value to the Ocean ecosystem?
+How does this project drive value to the “fundamental metric” (listed above) and the overall Ocean ecosystem?
 This is best expressed as Expected ROI, details [here](On-ROI).

 ## Project Deliverables - Category